Spurs eliminate Silver Dancers team, will replace squad with coed group

-According to a press release, the Spurs will hold tryouts for an inaugural coed "hype team" at the beginning of the 2018-2019 season.
+According to a press release sent on Friday, the Spurs will hold tryouts for an inaugural coed "hype team" at the beginning of the 2018-2019 season.

 More Headlines